S10143806H/rtd_debug/doc/en/source/ambd_arduino/ambd_mini/peripherals_and_examples/Peripheral-Examples/[RTL8722CSM] [RTL8722DM] SPI – Print Image And Text On LCD Screen.rst

 ##########################################################################
-[RTL8722DM MINI] SPI – Print Image And Text On LCD Screen
+SPI – Print Image And Text On LCD Screen
 ##########################################################################

 If you are not familiar with SPI, please read `Introduction to